Sinus Health and Allergies: Pet Dander

 You may be aware that over 70% of U.S. households contain at least one dog or cat, but what you may not know is that 10% of the American population has some type of animal allergy.

 Our pets are an important part of our lives.
-They teach us about the importance of companionship, safety and a sense of ease and relaxation.
+They provide us companionship and just having them around can reduce our stress.
 Everybody should have the opportunity to discover the joys of a pet.
 Those who develop sinus infections because of allergies to pet dander should take care to know the risks involved with different pets to be sure that the pet they select is right for them.

 Dr. Bennett urges patients to use this article as a way to take note of the causes of pet allergies, the ways in which they trigger a sinus infection and preventative steps to minimize contact with allergens without reducing the amount of quality time you spend with your beloved pet.